kaaproject/kaa-rfcs/0003-configuration-management-extension/README.md

    - Only latest configuration should be sent to an endpoint to reduce amount of traffic.
 _Note:_ Approach for FOTA should be different.

-2. _The server should know if a configuration has been delivered and/or applied._ This is needed for server to guarantee configuration has been applied.
+2. _The server should know if a configuration has been delivered._

    Solutions:
    - Use QoS levels for message delivery confirmation.
-   - Use QoS levels for message processing confirmation.

      MQTT requires all PUBACK messages appear in the same order as received PUBLISH messages.
-   - Use separate response messages for processing confirmation

-     For CoAP, this is supported by [Separate Response (RFC 7252, Section 5.2.2)](https://tools.ietf.org/html/rfc7252#section-5.2.2).

-     For MQTT, this is achieved by publishing a response into the status topic.
-(See [Kaa Protocol](/0002-kaa-protocol/README.md).)

-3. _Configuration management extension obtains configuration from Endpoint Data Provider extensions_
+3. _Configuration management extension obtains configuration from Endpoint Configuration Data Provider extensions_

 4. _Endpoint lifecycle events._ CMX should monitor endpoint lifecycle and deliver configuration updates if present.